KevinZonda/KevinZonda/README.md

 ## My Interest

-- ML & AI: currently learning it
+- Machine Learning & Artificial Inteligent: currently learning it
-- PL: I am creating my own language following some instructions
+- Programming Language: I am creating my own language following some instructions
-- SE: I am quite passionate about it and practicing it
+- Software Engineer: I am quite passionate about it and practicing it
+- Other: interested at _Mathematics_, _Public Health_ and _Epidemiology_, may try to get _MPH/PGDip/PGCert_ degree after finishing CS courses

 ## Some badges